 Accountancy - Online Option for Second Degree Candidates

-The School of Accountancy offers an online Bachelor of Science (BS) in Accountancy for candidates seeking professional advancement or a change in their career paths to accounting.
+The School of Accountancy offers an online Bachelor of Science in Business Administration (BSBA) in Accountancy for candidates seeking professional advancement or a change in their career paths to accounting.
 This unique program combines traditional campus instruction with modern technology providing the Auburn campus experience to online students.

-Admission to the online BS in Accountancy program is limited to second degree seeking candidates only who meet the following criteria:
+Admission to the online BSBA in Accountancy program is limited to second degree seeking candidates only who meet the following criteria:

 - Completed either an AACSB-accredited bachelor's degree in business or an AACSB-accredited MBA from a U.S. institution.
 Students with MBAs who do not have a business undergraduate degree must have completed courses equivalent to the required business prerequisites.